About the Apocrypha

 One example is how the Book of Tobit reads like a legend or fable as opposed to the historical records in Chronicles or Samuel.
 Some of Books in the Apocrypha also describe fantastic events that seem too unusual and magical to be believable, like when angels fought alongside the Israelites in 2nd Maccabees.

 My problem with this argument is that it's too subjective.
 Fantastic events, otherwise known as miracles, are found throughout the Bible.
-Many of these stories, such as Noah's Ark or the confrontation between David and Goliath, have been turned into sanitised entertainment for our children.
+Many of these stories, such as Noah's Ark or the confrontation between David and Goliath, have been turned into sanitized entertainment for our children.
 The idea that some stories are "too magical" to believe in seems silly considering the stuff that's accepted without question.

 One example is how the Book of Tobit reads like a legend or fable as opposed to the historical records in Chronicles or Samuel.
 Some of Books in the Apocrypha also describe fantastic events that seem too unusual and magical to be believable, like when angels fought alongside the Israelites in 2nd Maccabees.

 My problem with this argument is that it's too subjective.
 Fantastic events, otherwise known as miracles, are found throughout the Bible.
-Many of these stories, such as Noah's Ark or the confrontation between David and Goliath, have been turned into sanitised entertainment for our children.
+Many of these stories, such as Noah's Ark or the confrontation between David and Goliath, have been turned into sanitized entertainment for our children.
 The idea that some stories are "too magical" to believe in seems silly considering the stuff that's accepted without question.

 What makes the Apocrypha different than other "additions" to Scripture?